San Luis Ranch

+San Luis Ranch is a 131 acre in San Luis Obispo, California, United States.
+40 acres of the project includes up to 580 homes along with another 60 acres of organic farming and open space.
+The project includes 200,000 square feet of commercial space, 150,000 square feet of office space and a 200-room hotel.
+The former farmland is west of U.S. Route 101, and east of Madonna Road.
+The parcel is south of the Promenade Shopping Center and bordered by Prefumo Creek.
+The plans include an overpass connecting U.S. Route 101 and Prado Road.
+The Dalidio Ranch Project was formerly proposed for the site and was the subject of Measure J, which was voted on the November 7, 2006, ballot.
+Ernie Dalidio was the former owner of Dalidio Ranch who sold the property in 2013.

 History

 Dalidio property

 The Dalidio Ranch property has been owned by the Dalidio family since the early 1900s.
 Ernie Dalidio's grandparents, Forino and Katie Dalidio, were the first to develop the land by drilling wells, building a farmhouse, and cultivating the fields.
 During the 1920s, the Dalidios drilled five wells on the land, which effectively supplied the entire city of San Luis Obispo with water until the conclusion of World War II.
 In 1952, Ernie Dalidio inherited the land from his father, and Ernie continued to cultivate it until 1997, when he claimed that it was "no longer realistic to farm land hemmed in by shopping centers and subdivisions."
 Ernie Dalidio went to the San Luis Obispo City Council for the first time in 1991 to petition for permission to develop his property.
-In 1994, Ernie's proposal was met with approval by San Luis Obispo's City Council, after a compromise was arranged, leaving one half of the proposed land for open agricultural space.
+In 1994, Ernie's proposal was met with approval by San Luis Obispo's city council, after a compromise was arranged, leaving one half of the proposed land for open agricultural space.